Experience Wonder, Safely

 Our beautiful campus

 Nestled in the pines on 135 acres, the Museum’s outdoor space provides room to roam.
-We’ve also capped the number of people admitted to the Museum at any given moment to ensure adequate space for physical distancing.
 Click here to download a map of the Museum campus.

-Wearing face coverings, whether made of cloth or paper, is a requirement for all Museum visitors over the age of 2 while indoors and outdoors.
-Due to new government guidelines, medical exceptions can no longer be made.
-Paper face coverings are available for purchase at Admissions.
+Wearing face coverings, whether made of cloth or paper, continues to be a requirement for all Museum visitors over the age of 2 while indoors and outdoors whether vaccinated or unvaccinated.
+Paper face coverings are available at Admissions.
 Those younger than age 2 will not be expected to wear a face covering.

-Face shields are no longer an acceptable form of face covering at the Museum, in alignment with the Oregon Health Authority’s updated recommendations.
+Face shields are not an acceptable form of face covering at the Museum, in alignment with the Oregon Health Authority’s recommendations.
 Face shields are only accepted when the visitor has a medical condition that prevents them from wearing a mask or when visitors need to see mouth motions in order to communicate (i.e. for communicating with people with hearing impairments).

 Staff are also required to wear face coverings both in front of and behind the scenes.
 An exception is wildlife curators when they are in close contact with certain animals, in which case they will physical distance from others.

 Another reason we ask you to wear face coverings: to protect the otters in our care.
-A number of domestic and wild animals around the world have tested positive for the virus that causes COVID-19, including ferrets.
-Being in the same family of mammals as ferrets, otters are considered potentially vulnerable to contracting the virus.
+A number of domestic and wild animals around the world have tested positive for the virus that causes COVID-19, including otters.

 Thank you for wearing face coverings — together, we can all help keep each other healthy.